iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > Straight doesn't work.
 Not sure why, might be because my phone is rooted, but when I click Continue on the "Your data" page, it simply says "Sorry, that didn't work properly, error 104" and I can go no further.<br> :date: __2021-03-16 02:13:08__

 > I don't get why they need location they say they don't use it then why does it need it and it's inaccurate by far don't recommend<br> :date: __2021-03-10 19:55:56__

-> It's looks like a good idea.
-I deleted it.
-I am not going to put in my birthday month by pushing the month button back more than 700 times.<br> :date: __2021-03-08 19:28:53__

-> This app would be great if it would actually launch once installed.
-I've uninstalled it 3xs then reinstalled.
-Still doesn't launch.
-WHY HAVE A APP WE CAN'T ACCESS?<br> :date: __2021-03-08 18:47:12__